zdravkov/kendo-docs/api/wrappers/jsp/autoComplete.md

 ### change `String`

-Fires when the value has been changed.
+Fired when the value of the widget is changed by the user.The event handler function context (available via the this keyword) will be set to the widget instance.

 #### Example
     <kendo:autoComplete change="handle_change">